Le Pen's Notorious 'Detail' Remark About World War II

 Use this menu to find more documents that are part of this periodical.

 Jean-Marie Le Pen, leader of France's National Front party, stunned the world on April 21, when he came in second in the French presidential race, to challenge the incumbent Jacques Chirac in the May 5 runoff election.
 Press coverage of the veteran nationalist political figure has been more than unfriendly; he has been maligned with outright falsehood.
 It is widely claimed, for example, that he once dismissed "the Holocaust" as a "detail" of history.
 Typical is a widely published Associated Press report of April 21, which told readers that Le Pen "is notorious for describing the Holocaust as `a detail' of history."
 Even the reputable BBC "World Service" has repeated this claim.

 What are the facts?

-During a visit to Munich on Dec.
-5, 1997, Le Pen was again asked about his 1987 remark.
-He replied by saying “There is nothing belittling or scornful about such a statement,” and “I have said and I repeat, at the risk of being sacrilegious, that the gas chambers are a detail of the history of the Second World War.”
-He added: “If you take a book of a thousand pages on the Second World War, in which 50 million people died, the concentration camps occupy two pages and the gas chambers ten or 15 lines, and that’s what one calls a detail.”
+Ten years later, during a visit to Munich on Dec.
+5, 1997, Le Pen was asked about his 1987 remark.
+He replied by saying "There is nothing belittling or scornful about such a statement," and then added: "If you take a book of a thousand pages on the Second World War, in which 50 million people died, the concentration camps occupy two pages and the gas chambers ten or 15 lines, and that's what's called a detail."